mohancoder2k/mohancoder2k/README.md

+🚀 About Me
-Full-Stack Developer | Microservices Backend Architect
+👨‍💻 Full-Stack Developer | Microservices Backend Architect

 I architect robust full-stack solutions with Java, Spring Boot, Microservices, Flutter, React, and a dash of FastAPI magic ✨.

-Passionate about clean code, scalable systems, and turning ideas into production-ready solutions.
+🔥 Passionate about clean code, scalable systems, and turning ideas into production-ready solutions.

 ---